jonathanolson/slither/notes/solvers.md

     - THINK on how to handle "corners"

 - Binary sets (Edge or Face):
+  - [important] --- WHAT IS THE REAL DIFFERENCE with this and how we would handle simple backtracking?
+Seems similar
   - WE CAN VISUALIZE THESE with coloring!!!
   - Edge case:
     - for each edge included, it has a primary and secondary state (e.g. we can separate into "on" and "off")